Maternity and Paternity Options (Parental Accommodation)

 - This policy serves parental needs surrounding childbirth, adoption, newborn care, foster care, and acute child health care.

 When you anticipate you may need parental accommodation, start the process early.
 Forms must be submitted at least 90 days prior to the accommodation period should begin.

 How do I initiate the process?

 - Review the Students with Families website.

-- Disclose your situation to key people, for example your special committee chair, advisor or mentor, your DGS, and your GFA (graduate field assistant).
+- Disclose your situation to key people, for example your special committee chair, advisor or mentor, your DGS, and your GFA (graduate field administrator).

 - Talk to your graduate program office to initiate the process.